 The keffiyeh is a traditional Middle Eastern headdress fashioned from a square meter scarf, usually made of cotton.
 Some other factories make it with a fabric that is a mix of polyester and cotton or solely polyester.
 The best quality ones are made from 100% cotton, like the ones made at Hirbawi Factory in Hebron.
 After the fabric goes through the machines and comes out with the embroidery, it is cut into square meter pieces and tassels and the Hirbawi tag are sewn on.

-Other popular uses of Keffiyeh:
+Popular uses of Keffiyeh:

 - Table cover